Skip to content

 “Glaucoma is a neurodegenerative disease in which the optic nerve gradually loses fibres, resulting in loss of visual field”, explains Dr Aitor Fernández, a glaucoma specialist at Miranza IOA.

 He is just one member of Miranza’s team of expert ophthalmologists in what is known as a silent disease, because it progresses without evident symptoms until it reaches an advanced stage.
-Dr Haritz Urcola of Miranza Begitek and Miranza Ókular comments on the risk factors of glaucoma: “Eye pressure is usually the main modifiable risk factor, although there are others that must be considered, especially in certain types of glaucoma”.
+Dr Aritz Urcola of Miranza Begitek and Miranza Ókular comments on the risk factors of glaucoma: “Eye pressure is usually the main modifiable risk factor, although there are others that must be considered, especially in certain types of glaucoma”.
 In this sense, Dr María Parrilla, a team member at Miranza Virgen de Luján, warns that “myopia sufferers with more than six dioptres must go to an ophthalmologist for routine examinations of the fundus, due to their short-sightedness, and for more specific testing related to glaucoma: eye pressure; OCT testing for structural analysis of the optic nerve, which is usually affected in cases of myopia; and campimetry, which shows us the parts of the visual field that the patient doesn’t see”.

 Fondo de ojo con nervio óptico afectado por glaucoma